Characteristics of DC Shunt Motors

 • It is clear that a very large current is required to start a heavy load.
 Therefore, a shunt motor should not be started on a heavy load.

-2. Speed and Armature Current Characteristics of DC Shunt Motor (N/Ia)-
+2. Speed and Armature Current Characteristics of DC Shunt Motor (N/Ia)

 • Under normal conditions, the flux and back emf of the DC shunt motor are constant.
-Therefore, the speed of a shunt motor remains constant after that by varying armature current.
+Therefore, the speed of a shunt motor remains constant after that by varying the armature current.

 • When the load is increased, Eb (= V - IaRa) and flux decrease due to the armature resistance drop and armature reaction respectively.
-However, back emf decreases slightly more than flux, therefore, the speed of the motor decreases slightly with the load.
+However, back emf decreases slightly more than flux; therefore, the speed of the motor decreases slightly with the load.

-3. Speed and torque characteristics of DC Shunt Motor (N/Ta)-
+3. Speed and Torque characteristics of DC Shunt Motor (N/Ta)

 • From the characteristics, it is clear that the Speed and torque characteristic is approximately similar to the Torque and Armature current characteristics.